ambab-infotech/orderprefix/README.md

 ## Features

-- Admin can add custom prefixes for the order IDs, shipment IDs, invoice IDs & shipment IDs.
+- Admin can add custom prefixes for the order IDs, shipment IDs, invoice IDs & credit-memo IDs.

 - The custom prefix can set in the form of numeric, alphabetic, or alphanumeric.